 For long term or short term storage of cast iron just follow the same basic principles outlined above.
 Season and thoroughly dried cast iron should be stored in a safe dry place preferably away from humidity.

-Final Word – 8 Top Tips on How to Store Cast Iron Dutch Ovens
+Final Word – How to Store Cast Iron Dutch Ovens

 Storing cast iron is not difficult.
 All you really need to remember is that a clean dry piece of rust-free cookware ready for use after being stored is what you want when you take it out to use it again.